liyihao0302/vit-object-binding/README.md

 ## ⚙️ Installation

 We provide a single setup script that installs all dependencies (PyTorch, mmseg, DinoV2, xformers, etc.).
+During setup, `libs/dinov2/requirements.txt` is replaced with `requirements_dino.txt` so that the install uses the exact dependency versions tested in this repo.

 ```bash
 bash scripts/setup.sh